 Government Spending Shocks and Asset Prices

-Keywords: government spending shock, GMP returns, asset pricing model, factor model
+Keywords: government spending shock, DMC returns, two-state model, factor model

 JEL Classification: G12, E62, N42